eashong2021/thefairwork_automation/README.md

 # E2e Test Automation Of TheFairWork Int.
 Application

+# Objective
+The aim and purpose of this automation is to attempt to exhaust the test automation  of the user documentation of TheFairWork Int.
+Application

 # Configure Cypress (Installation)
 1. `npm init -y` (then hit the enter key on your keyboard)